-1You are free to choose any courses at or above 100-level to complete unrestricted electives, although you may need to use these credits to take courses that prepare you for required courses in the degree program.
+- Students who place into Calculus I or already have Calculus I credit are not required to take MAT\ 186, Pre-Calculus.
+Students should speak with their advisor to choose an alternate course. - You are free to choose any courses at or above 100-level to complete unrestricted electives, although you may need to use these credits to take courses that prepare you for required courses in the degree program.
 You should also consider using unrestricted electives to meet foreign language requirements for your programs or to begin work on completing a minor.
 Central Connecticut State University will require that you complete a minor for the general math degree (not for the Actuarial Science or Statistics Specializations) by earning at least 18 credits in one area outside your major field; you must complete at least 9 of those minor credits at Central.
 You can also complete other General Education requirements for CCSU, SCSU, WCSU, and COSU; and up to two additional General Education requirements for ECSU.
 You are encouraged to meet with your advisor to determine which courses to select.
-Consider selecting courses from the Elective (CRTY) - Creativity (3-4 credits) or Elective (GLKY) - Global Knowledge (3-4 credits)

-In order to graduate and be guaranteed admission to a State University or to Charter Oak State College, you must earn an overall 2.0 grade point average.
+Consider selecting courses from the Elective (CRTY) Creativity (3-4 credits) or Elective (GLKY) Global Knowledge (3-4 credits) - In order to graduate and be guaranteed admission to a State University or to Charter Oak State College, you must earn an overall 2.0 grade point average.
 SCSU requires a GPA of 2.0 in Mathematics courses applied toward the major, and no more than one grade below C- in courses applied toward the major.
-WCSU requires a C or better in MAT E254, MAT E256 and MAT E268
+WCSU requires a C or better in MAT\ E254, MAT\ E256 and MAT\ E268

-Physics Studies (EG19)
+CSCU Pathway Transfer Degree: Physics Studies (EG19) \

-Campus contacts for this program: Professor Robert Ryder RRyder@hcc.commnet.edu
+Campus contact for this program: Professor Stella Litwinowicz, SLitwinowicz@hcc.commet.edu